stellarwp/stellar-changelog-embed/IMPLEMENTATION-GUIDE.md

 2. Set up GitHub Updater with the same repository details
 3. This plugin will automatically display the latest changes when updates are available

-### Integration with WooCommerce
+### Integration Examples

-If you sell plugins/themes via WooCommerce:
+The changelog embed block can be used anywhere WordPress supports blocks:

-1. Add the changelog block to your product description
+1. Add the changelog block to any post, page, or custom post type
 2. Configure it to point to your GitHub repository
-3. Customers will always see up-to-date changelog info
+3. Display up-to-date changelog information anywhere on your site

 ## Common Code Modifications